What are Crystals and How do They Form?

 According to the late Professor Stephen Hawking, approximately fourteen billion years ago, the entire universe was the size of a single atom.

-Crystals usually form when liquids cool and solidify.
-The slower the cooling process, the more time the crystals have to grow, and the larger they become.
+Crystals often form when liquids cool and solidify.
+The slower the cooling process, the more time they have to grow and the larger they become.

 As a liquid cools and solidifies, its particles arrange themselves in an ordered, repeating pattern.
 This process of crystal formation, called crystallisation, gives a crystal its internal structure.